Success Under Masiello

 Far from a one-man team, Masiello also oversaw in the development of Ashton Pankey and RaShawn Stores.
 Pankey earned Third Team All-MAAC honors before being named as the Most Outstanding Performer at the 2015 MAAC Championships.
 Stores paced the MAAC in assist/turnover ratio while spearheading a well-rounded Manhattan attack that featured a tenacious defense and a precision offense.

-Rising senior Shane Richards battled injuries to earn MAAC All-Tournament Team honors while becoming the Jaspers’ single-season (92) and career (234) three-point leader.
+Shane Richards battled injuries to earn MAAC All-Tournament Team honors while becoming the Jaspers' single-season and career three-point leader.

-During Masiello’s first four years, his teams have continuously ranked among the NCAA’s best in defensive categories such as blocks, steals, field goal percentage defense, three-point field goal percentage defense and turnover margin.
+During Masiello's first five years, his teams have continuously ranked among the NCAA's best in defensive categories such as blocks, steals, field goal percentage defense, three-point field goal percentage defense and turnover margin.

-An offshoot of this sustained success has been Masiello’s four-year record of 79-53, as the 79 wins already rank sixth in school history.
+An offshoot of this sustained success has been Masiello's five-year record of 92-71, as the 92 wins already rank fifth in school history.

 His accomplishments have not gone unnoticed on a national level as he was named as one of the “25 Most Intriguing Coaches” in Division I by CBS Sports and as one of the “10 Coaches On The Rise” by the organization.